Zigzag Channel with Flow Pulsation, Paper CFD Validation, ANSYS Fluent

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

-The present problem simulates the flow of water passing through a canal in a zigzag pattern.
+The present problem simulates the flow of water passing through a canal in a zigzag pattern by ANSYS Fluent software.
 The simulation is based on a reference paper “CFD SIMULATIONS OF FLOW AND HEAT TRANSFER IN A ZIGZAG CHANNEL WITH FLOW PULSATION” and its results are compared and validated with the results in the article.

 Therefore, the inlet velocity of water flow in different models varies based on the Reynolds value, but the inlet water flow temperature in all models is equal to 293.15 K. The lower wall of the zigzag channel is insulated and the upper wall has a constant temperature of 276.65 K. The main purpose of the problem is to investigate the amount of Nusselt number in the vicinity of the upper wall of the channel.